Skip to main content

 }

-What kind of observations can be made when examining AIS discharge and AOS macroinvertebrate data on the same plotting field at NEON's two neotropical aquatic sites?
+What kind of observations can be made when examining AIS discharge and AOS macroinvertebrate data on the same plotting field?

 The standardized spatiotemporal design of NEON's aquatic data products allows one to easily run the same analysis for any NEON site.
-Given that all of NEON's 24 stream sites publish both AIS continuous discharge and AOS macroinvertebrate collection data products, users can substitute any two NEON stream site IDs into this exercise to assess the relationship between stream discharge and macroinvertebrate abundance and richness.
+Given that all of NEON's 24 stream sites publish both AIS continuous discharge and AOS macroinvertebrate collection data products, users can substitute any 4-letter NEON stream site codes into this exercise to assess the relationship between stream discharge and macroinvertebrate abundance and richness.

 Visit the Explore NEON Field Sites webpage to learn more about the different NEON aquatic sites.
 To run this exercise on a different combination of two sites, use find+replace to change the site IDs throughout the code.